Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 What Causes the Side Effects?

-So, if you’re someone who double-scoops or dry-scoops your pre-workouts, drinks coffee in the morning, and consumes energy drinks on the same day, you’re definitely pushing past the safety limit.
+If you’re someone who double-scoops or dry-scoops your pre-workouts, drinks coffee in the morning, and consumes energy drinks the same day, you’re definitely pushing past the safety limit.

 Increased Caffeine Tolerance